-- 1 Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 1.1 Action: Integration of Career, Community, and Life Skills Need: All students, including unduplicated students require enhanced access to career, community, and life skills education to support their holistic development and prepare them for post-secondary success.
-This action provides all students, with a focus on unduplicated students, access to a curriculum enriched with career, community, and life skills.
-It's designed to level the playing field by ensuring that students from all backgrounds have the knowledge and skills necessary to succeed beyond the classroom, recognizing that unduplicated students often have less access to these resources outside of school.
-The LEA-wide implementation ensures consistent, equitable access to these critical learning opportunities.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 1.1 1.1 Action: Integration of Career, Community, and Life Skills Need: All students, including unduplicated students, require enhanced access to career, community, and life skills education due to historical inequities and limited access to external resources.
+This action provides enhanced access to career, community, and life skills education through dedicated synchronous courses and counseling supports (Action 1.1).
+While offered LEA-wide, the curriculum and support are intentionally designed with differentiated content and targeted outreach to ensure unduplicated students, who historically have less access to these resources, receive services that are increased in intensity and improved in quality and relevance compared to a universal offering without these targeted elements.
 Completion of A-G Requirements, Career Technical Education (CTE) Pathway Completion, Percentage of Students Achieving a Score of 3 or Higher on AP Exams.

-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Scope: LEA-wide 1.2 Action: Refinement of Multi-Tiered System of Support Need: Unduplicated students often face unique challenges that affect their academic performance and socio-emotional well-being.
-Tailored interventions are necessary to address these challenges effectively.
-Scope: LEA-wide Refining the MTSS ensures that all students, particularly unduplicated students, receive targeted support that addresses their specific needs.
-This LEA-wide approach allows for the implementation of interventions at various tiers, ensuring that resources are allocated efficiently and effectively to support those in need.
-Increasing community connection opportunities addresses this need by creating inclusive, accessible engagement activities that encourage participation from all students and their families, regardless of background.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Scope: LEA-wide This is the most effective approach to ensure equitable access and outcomes across the geographically diverse LEA.
+1.2 Action: Refinement of Multi-Tiered System of Support Need: Unduplicated students demonstrate persistent academic achievement gaps and socioemotional needs requiring intensified and differentiated support.
+Scope: LEA-wide This action refines the LEA-wide MTSS to provide increased levels of targeted, small-group instruction and improved socio-emotional supports (Action 1.2), particularly for unduplicated students identified through data analysis.
+The LEA-wide scope ensures consistent access to these tiered interventions across all locations, but the design and resource allocation (including LREBG-funded staffing) are principally directed towards and intensified for unduplicated pupils to accelerate their academic growth and address well-being challenges more effectively than a universal support system.
+Assessments for ELA and Math, and CAASPP Achievement for English learners, foster youth, and low-income students.
+Maintenance of Positive Community Engagement Perception, Maintenance of High Attendance Rate, Maintenance of Low 2.1 Action: Enhancing Community Connection Opportunities Need: Foster youth, English learners, and low- income students often face barriers to full participation in school activities, which can affect their sense of belonging and engagement with the school community.
+Scope: LEA-wide Increasing community connection opportunities addresses this need by creating inclusive, accessible engagement activities that encourage participation from all students and their families, regardless of background.
 This action aims to build a stronger, more cohesive school community where unduplicated students feel valued and supported.
-Maintenance of Positive Community Engagement Perception, Maintenance of High Attendance Rate, Maintenance of Low Chronic Absenteeism.
-2.1 Action: Enhancing Community Connection Opportunities Need: Foster youth, English learners, and lowincome students often face barriers to full participation in school activities, which can affect their sense of belonging and engagement with the school community.
-Scope: Increasing community connection opportunities addresses this need by creating inclusive, accessible engagement activities that encourage participation from all students and their families, regardless of background.
-This action aims to build a stronger, more cohesive school community where unduplicated students feel valued and supported.
-Maintenance of Positive Community Engagement Perception, Maintenance of High Attendance Rate, Maintenance of Low Chronic Absenteeism.
+2.2 Action: I Control and Accountability Plan for Sage Oak Charter So Providing professional growth pathways for all educators ensures a high-quality educational Increased Confidence and Integration of New